-About the Rett Syndrome Clinic
+About the Dr. Peter Humphreys Rett Syndrome Clinic

 What is Rett Syndrome?

-Some other features of Rett Syndrome are:
+Some other features of Rett Syndrome may include:

-- air swallowing
+- air swallowing (aerophagia)

 - poor circulation to legs and feet

-- abnormal sleep patterns; crying behavior during the night
+- abnormal sleep patterns and night waking

 - epileptic seizures and seizure-like activities (in 60-90% of patients)